50 Urban Development Projects Announced in 2019

 The second phase of the River and Rich development will be significantly taller than the first.

-A trio of affordable housing projects were proposed in different parts to he neighborhood.
+A trio of affordable housing projects were proposed in different parts of the neighborhood.

 A proposal for a 20-acre site at the northwest corner of Henderson Road and Olentangy River Road has met some resistance.